BA (Hons) Education and Professional Development

 All programmes are led and taught by experienced teaching staff who are vocational specialists.
 They are qualified, and often have extensive experience within the industry or the sector being studied.
 All teaching staff meet or exceed the requirements set by the awarding institute or body.

-- Applications are also welcomed if you have five years experience but do not hold the Certificate in Education or equivalent qualification
+- Applications are also welcomed if you have five years experience and other teaching qualifications

 - College interview

 A typical offer for this course would ask for the entry requirements to be met, however, all offers take individual applicants’ experience and qualifications into account.

 You could progress to a Master’s degree at East Riding College.